 Driven by robust investor demand for alternative asset exposure, the secondaries market – the purchase and sale of existing LP commitments in private equity and other alternative asset funds – has boomed in the last decade.
-But what does the future hold?
-In this article we highlight 10 emerging trends in the secondaries industry:

 1. Big and bigger?

 The five largest secondaries funds have grown by 36% on average from predecessor to current fund, and these funds surpassed their target fund size by an average of 29%.
 There are also three secondaries funds ranked amongst the largest vehicles in private equity currently being raised.
 Around 80% of ‘dry powder’ currently available for secondaries is held by the top 20 specialist secondary investors.